Skip to main content

 From this disconnect, we can also see why the performers at the Moulin Rouge are so eager to put on their façade of glamour and excitement.
 The patrons aren’t the only ones who are thrilled by the ecstasy of their performance.
 These performers live in poverty and desperation, and they are just as much in need of a distraction as the audiences they perform for.
 Yes, their world is all style and no substance, but style is all they have.
 The closest thing they experience to real happiness is the imitation they put on for the patrons of the cabaret.
 No one needs “images of liberation” more than those creating the images.

 The most significant performance is the one Satine gives in her love affairs.
 Early on, she tells Christian up and front “I’m paid to make men believe what they want to believe.”
-This refers most explicitly to her work as a courtesan, but it also echoes the function of entertainment itself.
+She's referring explicitly to her work as a courtesan, but it also echoes the function of entertainment itself.
 Satine is, after all, introduced in a dazzling spectacular number flying over the audience in a swing.
 In this way, the film compares the experience of being entertained to a love affair with an exotic courtesan.
-After all, Satine can use this performance to feed fantasies as vivid as any stage show to the men who pay for her service.
+Satine uses this performance to feed fantasies as vivid as any stage show to the men who pay for her service.
 A key piece of the plot features her engaging in such a performance with the Duke, whom she must convince she is desperately in love with while she's carrying a love affair with another man.

 But something also worth remarking upon is that Christian and Satine are almost made counterparts to one another in their ability to spin desirable fantasies--to make people believe what they want to believe--Satine with her work as a courtesan, Christian with his gift of music and lyric.
 While the characters spend the most runtime warning Christian about not falling for her game, Satine is sort of falling for his spell, buying into the fantasy he is selling her.
 It's not a fantasy of pleasure or indulgence, but of freedom and beauty.
 There is certainly a risk for Christian to believe in Satine's performance-- that this woman who packages and sells love could ever really be in love with a lowly poet like him--but what about the leap Satine takes with Christian and his promise of true, lasting love?